 - enables the Minister for Agriculture to identify risk food that must be covered by a recognised foreign government certificate

 - supports our obligations under the Trans-Tasman Mutual Recognition Arrangement (TTMRA).

 Identify and classify foods

-Classification of foods as risk foods or compliance agreement food:
+Classification of imported food as risk food, surveillance food, or compliance agreement food: